 - Gives full control and flexibility to operators when selecting default port numbers for new 3GPP interfaces.

 Cons:

 - The new application cannot have hard-coded default port number.
 That is, it will learn the default port number after successful configuration action.
-If the application serves also a roaming interfaces, then the foreign network may use a different default port number.
-In such case, the application will need to use different default port numbers on non-roaming and roaming interfaces.
-The problem gets worse, when the application handles multiple roaming interfaces.

 - Makes the default port setting logic more complex in a new application.